j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/index.md

 - [[Vanguard Weapons]]
 ### Classes
 There are 4 Classes of **Vanguard**:
-- **[[Berserker]]**, gladiators who shrug off damage thanks to their large health pool, while frequently hitting devastating critical hits.
 - **[[Exemplar]]**, warriors who master technique and discipline to become unmatched in their consistency.
+- **[[Fury]]**, gladiators who shrug off damage thanks to their large health pool, while frequently hitting devastating critical hits.
 - **[[Knight]]**, heroes who through their strength, courage, and armour, will ensure their friends’ safety.
 - **[[Monk]]**, brawlers whose serenity grants them a clarity unseen to others.
 ### Adrenaline